-Co-head, Children's Lung Health; Senior Research Fellow
+Co-Head, Children's Lung Health; Senior Research Fellow

 BMedSci (hons), PhD

-She leads a multi-faceted research programme with three broad aims:
+Shannon’s research programme has three broad aims:

 - To understand if preterm associated lung disease is progressive throughout the life course and to predict which babies are at risk of poorer outcomes.

 - To elucidate the biological mechanisms underpinning preterm-associated lung disease using innovative laboratory-based approaches.